SmartgridX: Eniris’s Virtual Power Plant (VPP)

 We strategically curtail PV installations or control batteries to leverage opportunities in the imbalance market, enabling us to benefit from market fluctuations.
 The imbalance market, managed by the local TSO, allows us to process price signals with a delay using their published values (e.g., with Elia, these are 1-minute values) or, alternatively, to anticipate in advance by using third-party forecasts.

-Forecasting
+Forecasting & Customization

-• We forecast the available flexibility for one or more assets in your portfolio.
+• Forecasting: We forecast the available flexibility for one or more assets in your portfolio.
+We also forecast the grid connection point.

-• Control of import and export limits via MQTT: The setting of actual (‘hard’) import and export limits for specific time periods or for the current quarter-hour is fully supported via the Eniris MQTT protocol (specifically under ‘Site Control’).
+The setting of actual (‘hard’) import and export limits for specific time periods or for the current quarter-hour is fully supported via the Eniris MQTT protocol (specifically under ‘Site Control’).

-• Control based on quarter-hourly averages (internal test phase): Eniris is currently testing a functionality in which limits are not treated as absolute hard peak limits, but are based on quarter-hourly averages.
+(Internal test phase): Eniris is currently testing a functionality in which limits are not treated as absolute hard peak limits, but are based on quarter-hourly averages.
 This allows for short-term power peaks in the plant, provided the resulting quarter-hourly average is maintained.

-• Automatic response and control modes for the systems: When grid limits are transmitted, the underlying systems respond automatically.
+When grid limits are transmitted, the underlying systems respond automatically.
 The priority and sequence of adjustment depend on the active control mode of the device type.
 For example, if the system is set to ‘Self-consumption from the battery’, the Eniris system first stores surpluses from PV production locally in the battery before curtailing the solar modules to comply with the grid limit.
-Fallback scenarios via “fallback” messages: Limits temporarily set for trading purposes can be overridden at any time by sending a so-called “fallback” message via MQTT.
-During this fallback status, the system suspends the control

 Contact Us